pradeepravula8/Digital-Nurture-4.0/java-fse/Week3-Spring Core and Maven/Exercise4_Creating and Configuring a Maven Project/README.md

 This is a Spring-based Java application demonstrating Dependency Injection, AOP (Aspect-Oriented Programming), and WebMVC configuration using XML in a Maven project structure.

-## 📆 Overview
+## 📆 Overview:

-This project is designed as part of Exercise 4 to learn:
+->This project is designed as part of Exercise 4 to learn:

-How to set up a Maven-based Java application
+->How to set up a Maven-based Java application

-Configure Spring’s Context, AOP, and WebMVC modules
+->Configure Spring’s Context, AOP, and WebMVC modules

-Define beans using applicationContext.xml
+->Define beans using applicationContext.xml

-Use exec-maven-plugin to run the application
+->Use exec-maven-plugin to run the application

-### 🎓 Learning Objectives
+### 🎓 Learning Objectives:

-Create and configure a Maven project from scratch
+->Create and configure a Maven project from scratch

-Add Spring dependencies via pom.xml
+->Add Spring dependencies via pom.xml

-Use XML to wire beans and configure dependencies
+->Use XML to wire beans and configure dependencies

-Implement a layered architecture using Controller, Service, and Repository
+->Implement a layered architecture using Controller, Service, and Repository

-Use AOP (e.g., logging with method execution)

-Setup Maven plugins for Java 1.8
+->Setup Maven plugins for Java 1.8

-### 📊 Technologies Used
+### 📊 Technologies Used:

-Tool/Technology	Purpose
+->Tool/Technology	Purpose
-Java 8+	Programming Language
+->Java 8+	Programming Language
-Spring Context	Dependency Injection
+->Spring Context	Dependency Injection
-Spring AOP	Aspect-Oriented Programming
+->Spring AOP	Aspect-Oriented Programming
-Spring WebMVC	Web Layer Architecture
+->Spring WebMVC	Web Layer Architecture
-Maven	Build & Dependency Management
+->Maven	Build & Dependency Management
-VS Code / IntelliJ	Development IDE
+->VS Code / IntelliJ	Development IDE

 📁 Project Structure